 If your employer doesn’t suggest a schedule, it’s your responsibility to let them know when they can expect you to be available, whether it’s during standard work hours, or more.
 In general, you can’t be available while you’re sleeping or doing basic necessities, so carving out at least a little off-time for yourself will help set the client’s expectations of what your boundaries are.

 That’s it – if you follow these techniques for using Hubstaff and increasing your productivity, you should be able to have mostly healthy, productive working relationships with your clients.
-We’d love to hear more about your experiences using these techniques with Hubstaff via our blog, on Twitter, our Facebook community, or via email at email@example.com.
+We’d love to hear more about your experiences using these techniques with Hubstaff via our blog, on Twitter, or via email at firstname.lastname@example.org.